anonilous/android-guidelines/architecture_guidelines/android_architecture.md

 * __Presenters__: Subscribe to observables provided by the `DataManager` and process the data in order to call the right method in the View.

 * __Activities, Fragments, ViewGroups (View)__: Standard Android components that implement a set of methods that the Presenters can call.
 They also handle user interactions such as clicks and act accordingly by calling the appropriate method in the Presenter.
-These components also implement framework-related tasks such us managing the Android lifecycle, inflating views, etc.
+These components also implement framework-related tasks such as managing the Android lifecycle, inflating views, etc.

 * __Event Bus__: It allows the View components to be notified of certain types of events that happen in the Model.
 Generally the  `DataManager` posts events which can then be subscribed to by Activities and Fragments.
 The event bus is __only used for very specific actions__ that are not related to only one screen and have a broadcasting nature, e.g. the user has signed out.